-- (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity to not allow bias, conflict of interest or undue influence of others to override professional or business judgements. - (c) Professional Competence and Due Care to maintain professional knowledge and skill at the level required to ensure that a client or employer receives competent professional service based on current developments in practise, legislation and techniques and act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the professional accountant or third parties. - (e) Professional Behavior to comply with relevant laws and regulations and avoid any action that discredits the profession.
+- Integrity to be straightforward and honest in all professional and business relationships. - Objectivity not to compromise professional or business judgements because of the bias, conflict of interest or undue influence of others. - Professional Competence and Due Care to attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation. - Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the professional accountant or third parties. - Professional Behavior to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know that might discredit the profession.

-In addition, our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/fair-competition, anti-corruption, information protection, firm's and partner's taxes, sanctions laws, internal audit and insider trading.
+Our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/fair-competition, anti-corruption, information protection, firm's and partner's taxes, sanctions laws, internal audit and insider trading.
 We take compliance with these ethical requirements seriously and strive to embrace the spirit and not just the letter of those requirements.
 All partners and staff undertake annual mandatory training, as well as submitting annual compliance confirmations, as part of the system to support appropriate understanding of the ethical requirements under which we operate.
 Partners and staff uphold and comply with the standards developed by the PwC Network and leadership in our Firm monitors compliance with these obligations.
 In addition to the PwC Values (Act with Integrity, Make a difference, Care, Work together, Reimagine the possible) and PwC Purpose, our Firm has adopted the PwC Network Standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our partners and other professionals-behaviours that will enable us to build public trust.
 Because of the wide variety of situations that our professionals may face, our standards provide guidance under a broad range of circumstances, but all with a common goal-to do the right thing.

 Upon hiring or admittance, all staff and partners of PwC Luxembourg are provided with the PwC Global Code of Conduct.
 They are expected to live by the values expressed in the Code in the course of their professional careers and have a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing behaviours inconsistent with the Code Each firm in the PwC Network provides a mechanism to report issues.
-There is also a confidential global reporting option on pwc. com/codeofconduct.
+There is also a confidential global reporting option on pwc.com/codeofconduct and on our local website.
 PwC Luxembourg has adopted an accountability framework to facilitate remediation of behaviours that are inconsistent with the Code of Conduct.

-The PwC Code of Conduct is available online for all internal and external stakeholders @ pwc.com/ethics
+The PwC Code of Conduct is available on-line for all internal and external stakeholders at: pwc.com/ethics